Ultimate Parental Control Guide for All the Top Apps and Devices

 With so many platforms and devices on the market, it’s hard for parents to make sure that their kids are using them safely.
 Every time a new one comes out, there’s a new set of parental controls that you have to track down.
 The process is confusing and time-consuming.
-That’s why Bark has put together this comprehensive guide to parental controls — from apps and games to phones and tablets — so you can help keep your kids safe online and in real life.
+That’s why Bark has put together this comprehensive parental control guide — covering everything from apps and games to phones and tablets — so you can help keep your kids safe online and in real life.

 No more googling “How to restrict Netflix” or chasing down flimsy instruction manuals in junk drawers.
 This page allows busy parents to save time while feeling peace of mind knowing that their child’s devices and technologies are under control.
 Click the links below to jump to the categories that apply to you!

 Android phones and devices are some of the best on the market, but kids can abuse them just like any other device.
 From games and in-app purchases to data usage and internet access, children are at risk of racking up a bill and encountering inappropriate content.
 Fortunately, Androids have parental controls at both the level of the device and the operating system.
 Parents can also manage their children’s accounts through the Family Link app.
 And don’t forget that Androids are great for monitoring!

 - Google Pixel 3 parental controls